 \section{Related Work}

-The rapid development of online social networks has raised serious concerns about their users' privacy.
-Researchers have studied this topic from various perspectives, such as information inference~\cite{GL16b,JWZG17}, scam detection~\cite{SKV10,ESKV13}, user identity linkage~\cite{VGZVGS16,BBGGM16}, and social graph anonymization.
-This paper falls into the domain of graph anonymization.

 Various graph anonymization mechanisms have been proposed in the literature~\cite{LT08,ZP08,HMJTW08,BCKS09,ZCO09,TY09, CFL10,PGM12,WW13,XCT14,MPS13}.
-One class of graph anonymization mechanisms follows the concept of $k$-anonymity in database privacy.
-Liu and Terzi~\cite{LT08} propose the first mechanism in this direction, i.e., $k$-DA, which we concentrate on in this paper.
-Meanwhile, Zhou and Pei~\cite{ZP08} propose $k$-neighborhood anonymity, where each user in the anonymized graph will share the same neighborhood, i.e., the sub-social network among her friends, with at least $k-1$ other users.
+One class of these mechanisms follows the concept of $k$-anonymity.
+Liu and Terzi~\cite{LT08} propose the first approach in this direction, i.e., $k$-DA, which we concentrate on in this paper.
+Meanwhile, Zhou and Pei~\cite{ZP08} propose $k$-neighborhood anonymity, where each user in the anonymized graph shares the same neighborhood, i.e., the sub-social network among her friends, with at least $k-1$ other users.
 The authors adopt minimum BFS coding to represent each user's neighborhood, then rely on a greedy match to realize $k$-neighborhood anonymity.

 Another class of graph anonymization mechanisms is inspired by differential privacy.
 Besides SalaDP, multiple solutions have been proposed~\cite{PGM12,WW13,XCT14}.
-For instance, the authors of~\cite{WW13} present a 2K-graph generation model to achieve differential privacy, where noise is added based on smooth sensitivity.
+For instance, Wang and Wu~\cite{WW13} present a 2K-graph generation model to achieve differential privacy, where noise is added based on smooth sensitivity.
 Xiao et al.~\cite{XCT14} encode users' connection probabilities with a hierarchical random graph model, and perform Markov chain Monte Carlo to sample a possible graph structure from the model while enforcing differential privacy.
 Besides the above, other graph anonymization techniques include~\cite{HMJTW08,BCKS09,MPS13}.

-In contrast to the above two classes, Mittal et al.~\cite{MPS13} propose a random walk based mechanism.
-We also experiment with this mechanism, and discover that with only 4-step walk, 92\% of the original edges in the Facebook1 dataset are replaced with fake ones, thus substantially degrading the graph's original utility.
-Therefore, it becomes nearly impossible to recover the original graph, and, by carrying out our attack against this mechanism, we achieve a low AUC of around 0.7.
-Besides the above, other graph anonymization techniques include~\cite{HMJTW08,BCKS09}.

-Note that, due to space constraints, we only consider the two most widely known anonymization mechanisms $k$-DA and SalaDP to study the possibility of recovering the original graph from the anonymized graph.
+Due to space constraints, we only consider the two most widely known anonymization mechanisms, i.e., $k$-DA and SalaDP.
 In the future, we plan to apply our approach to more anonymization mechanisms.